-Our management conducted an assessment of the effectiveness of our internal control over financial reporting as of December 31, 2020.
+Our management conducted an assessment of the effectiveness of our internal control over financial reporting as of December 31, 2021.
+We have excluded Sky Gem International Limited from our assessment of internal control over financial reporting as of December 31, 2021, because it was acquired by us in a purchase price combination in 2021.
+Sky Gem International Limited is a partially owned subsidiary whose total assets and total revenues excluded from management's assessment and our audit of internal control over financial reporting represent less than 1%, respectively, of our related consolidated financial statement amounts as of and for the year ended December 31, 2021.
 In making this assessment, it used the criteria established within the Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) (2013 framework).
-Based on this assessment, our management has concluded that, as of December 31, 2020, our internal control over financial reporting was not effective.
+Based on this assessment, our management has concluded that, as of December 31, 2021, our internal control over financial reporting was not effective.
 We and our independent registered public accounting firm identified two material weaknesses in our internal control over financial reporting.
-These two material weaknesses identified relate to (1) the lack of sufficient accounting personnel with appropriate understanding of U.S. GAAP and SEC reporting requirements, and (2) the lack of an up-to-date manual of accounting policies and procedures to facilitate preparation of US GAAP financial statements, which could result in adjustments to US GAAP not identified in a timely and complete manner, causing material misstatements in the Company's financial reporting.
-To remediate these two weaknesses, we have adopted a few measures to improve our internal control over financial reporting.
-In particular, we continue to put effort in hiring additional accounting staff with an appropriate understanding of U.S. GAAP and SEC reporting requirements.
-Furthermore, we request our existing accounting personnel to complete external courses relating to U.S. GAAP and SEC reporting such that the accounting personnel can earn the necessary credentials to be qualified as certified public accountants in the U.S. We will also continue to require our existing accounting personnel to regularly attend U.S. GAAP and SEC reporting requirement training and workshops hosted by external organizations at least on an annual basis.
-In addition, we have amended our accounting manual to include U.S. GAAP and SEC financial reporting requirements and also implemented a regular review process to ensure timely update with the new accounting pronouncements and SEC reporting requirements.
-However, we still lacked sufficient financial reporting and accounting personnel to formalize key control over financial reporting and to timely and properly prepare and review financial statements and related footnote disclosures based on U.S. GAAP and SEC reporting requirements.
+These two material weaknesses identified relate to (1) the lack of sufficient accounting personnel with appropriate understanding of U.S. GAAP and SEC reporting requirements, and (2) the lack of an up-to-date manual of accounting policies and procedures to facilitate preparation of U.S. GAAP financial statements, which could result in adjustments to U.S. GAAP not identified in a timely and complete manner, causing material misstatements in the Company's financial reporting.
+To remediate these two weaknesses, we have adopted the following measures to improve our internal control over financial reporting.

+- We hired additional personnel with managerial positions in our finance department with an appropriate understanding of and work experience involving U.S. GAAP and SEC reporting requirements.
+We will continue to put effort in hiring additional personnel with an appropriate understanding of and work experience involving U.S. GAAP and SEC reporting requirements to ensure there are sufficient resources in the financial reporting functions. - Besides, we established clear roles and responsibilities for financial reporting and accounting personnel to address complex accounting and financial reporting issues. - Furthermore, we sponsored our existing financial reporting and accounting personnel to complete external courses relating to U.S. GAAP and SEC reporting such that the financial reporting and accounting personnel can earn the necessary credentials to be qualified as certified public accountants in the U.S.

+- We are also establishing an ongoing program to provide sufficient and additional appropriate training to our financial reporting and accounting staff, especially trainings related to U.S. GAAP and SEC financial reporting requirements.
+For instance, we continue to require our existing financial reporting and accounting personnel to regularly attend U.S. GAAP and SEC reporting requirement training and workshops hosted by external organizations at least on an annual basis. - In addition, we have formalized the procedures and controls regarding the financial reporting process and developed and implemented a comprehensive set of U.S. GAAP policies and standardized financial reporting procedures, including a manual of accounting policies and financial reporting checklists, to allow early detection, prevention and resolution of potential misstatements.
+However, we are in the process of hiring additional financial reporting and accounting personnel to timely update the manual of accounting policies, and properly prepare and review financial statements and related footnote disclosures based on U.S. GAAP and SEC reporting requirements.

 We are fully committed to continue to implement measures to remediate our material weaknesses in our internal control over financial reporting.